codeship/screencast-storyboards/blogposts/django-github-appengine.md

-Together, we're gonna deploy this application to AppEngine using the Codeship.
+Together, we're gonna deploy this application to App Engine using the Codeship.

 [![The Codeship Landing Page][screenshot-codefish-landingpage]][screenshot-codefish-landingpage]